 Moreover, if you find some of your favorites missing from the lineup, do not forget to let us know about them.

-- How to Add Funds to your Apple ID on iPhone, iPad, and Mac
+- How to tag someone in Notes app on iPhone, iPad, and Mac